TabbycatDebate/tabbycat/README.md

 That said if you do not have access to a credit or debit card we offer a version of the software — 'Tabbykitten' — that does not require Heroku to verify your account.
 However, as a result, this version is limited: it does not send error reports to the developers and can handle much less public traffic.
 We strongly recommend using it only as a last resort, and even then only for small tournaments.
 [Use this link to setup a Tabbykitten version](https://heroku.com/deploy?template=https://github.com/czlee/tabbycat/tree/kitten).

+## 💪 Support and Contributing

+If you have any feedback or would like to request support, we'd love to hear from you!
+There are a number of ways to get in touch, all [outlined in our documentation](http://tabbycat.readthedocs.io/en/latest/about/support.html).

+Contributions are welcome, and are greatly appreciated!
+Details about how to contribute [are also outlined in our documentation](http://tabbycat.readthedocs.io/en/latest/about/contributing.html).

-## Licence
+## ©️ Licence

 We haven't released Tabbycat under an open-source licence, so there is no formal and general right to use this software.
 Nonetheless, you're welcome to freely use Tabbycat to help run a debating tournament.
 However, if your tournament is run as a for-profit or for-fundraising activity a donation to Tabbycat's maintainers is required.
 More details [are available in our licence information](http://tabbycat.readthedocs.io/en/latest/about/licence.html).

-## Support and Development

-If you have any feedback or would like to request support, we'd love to hear from you!
-There are a number of ways to get in touch, all [outlined in our documentation](http://tabbycat.readthedocs.io/en/latest/about/support.html).

-Contributions are welcome, and are greatly appreciated!
-Details about how to contribute [are also outlined in our documentation](http://tabbycat.readthedocs.io/en/latest/about/contributing.html).

-## Authors
+## ✏️ Authors

 Tabbycat was authored by Qi-Shan Lim for Auckland Australs in 2010.
 The current active developers are: